Building

 the bx repository.
 GENie can generate a useful list of options relevant to the project using the

-flag.
-Most platform-specific examples below do not explicitly use the genie
+--help flag.
+Most platform-specific examples below do not explicitly use the genie executable, but a convenience

 makefile instead.
-For more control, you can directly use genie
+For more control, you can directly use genie to generate the project files.

-General (Makefile wrapper)¶
+General (Makefile wrapper)

 cd bgfx